Moemenmohamed24/-Self-Balancing-Bot-/README.md

-Self Balancing robot 🤖
+🤖 Self-Balancing Robot

-Hardware 🛠️
+🛠️ Hardware Components:
-MPU6050 (For tilt angle)
+MPU6050 – For tilt angle measurement (gyroscope + accelerometer).

-L293D (Motors Driver)
+L293D Motor Driver – To control the two DC motors.

-2 × DC Motors
+2 × DC Motors – Used for balance and movement.

-ESP32-WROOM
+ESP32-WROOM – Main microcontroller for processing and control.

-2 × Dot Matrix Displays
+2 × Dot Matrix Displays – For visual feedback or expression (e.g., eyes or status).

-Boost Converters
+Boost Converters – To stabilize voltage levels for different components.

-Lithium Battery
+Lithium Battery – Power source.

-Electrolytic Capacitor
+Electrolytic Capacitor – For voltage smoothing and noise reduction.

-Software 💾
+💾 Software Implementation:
-Used a PID controller with the PID Library to control the bot.
+Implemented a PID controller using the PID library to maintain balance by adjusting motor speed based on tilt angle feedback from the MPU6050.